Helpful information for Oklahomans from wheat fields to city streets.

 OKFB Insurance learned of longtime policyholder Dwight Birdwell’s story from his insurance agent, Rick Roberts.
 We share his story in honor of his service and in memory of countless other service men and women who sacrificed their lives and safety to create a better world.

-On January 31, 1968, Dwight Birdwell found himself fixed upon a disabled tank with enemy fire coming from seemingly all sides outside Tan Son Nhut, an air base outside of Saigon, South Vietnam.
+On January 31, 1968, Dwight Birdwell found himself fixed upon a disabled tank.
+There was enemy fire coming from seemingly all sides outside Tan Son Nhut, an air base outside of Saigon, South Vietnam.
 This was a far cry from the hay fields of Bell, Oklahoma where Dwight had spent his childhood learning to farm from his father and honoring his Cherokee heritage and culture.
 On July 5, 2022, Dwight received the Medal of Honor for his bravery and heroic efforts during his service in Korea and Vietnam.

 “Growing up on a farm you learn to adapt to situations quickly,” said Dwight.
 “That—and I’ll make no bone about it—I owe the credit to God.”